SuziAI/KuiSCIMA/README.md

 ## Annotation Tool
 The annotation tool used for viewing, editing and exporting from the KuiSCIMA dataset is available under [https://github.com/SuziAI/gui-tools](https://github.com/SuziAI/gui-tools).
-Currently, the version of `gui-tools` needed is tagged as `v2.0`.
+Currently, the version of `gui-tools` needed is tagged as `v2.1`.

 ## How to Cite

-Please cite the software using the paper
+Please cite the corpus using the paper
 [The KuiSCIMA Dataset for Optical Music Recognition of Ancient Chinese Suzipu Notation](https://link.springer.com/chapter/10.1007/978-3-031-70552-6_3) where the KuiSCIMA dataset was presented the first time: